 They start with clients asking about rates, and advisors taking the baton and keeping them there.
-Fears and anxieties flow below the waterline: clients are insecure about cash flow, pushing future goals farther, wondering if they’ll ever buy their first home, be debt free, or send their daughter off to med school.
-Advisors don’t want to reveal how nervous they, too, are, about rising rates, losing clients, and falling short of their KPIs.
+Fears and anxieties flow below the waterline: clients are insecure about cash flow, pushing future goals farther, wondering if they’ll ever buy their first home, be debt free, or send their daughter off to medical school.
+Advisors don’t want to reveal how nervous they are too about rising rates, losing clients, and falling short of their key performance indicators (KPIs).

-Unfortunately, every short, fear-infused, rate-only conversation contributes to eroding trust, disengaging clients, and reducing advisors to transactional sellers.
+Unfortunately, every short, fear-infused, and rate-only conversation contributes to eroding trust and disengaging clients, reducing advisors to transactional sellers.

 This is where you can claim your edge and be a better banker!

 How can you lean into this economic climate, with clients who are fearful, and create opportunities to build trust and loyalty?
-Here are 3 things you can start doing differently right now.
+Here are three things you can start doing differently right now.

 Clients will call you and ask for your best rates, returns, products, and features.
 These are important details they’ll consider when they make their final decision.
 However, as their advisor, you can slow down the conversation.
 Price and product features are not the star attraction; rather your aperture needs to zoom in on the person and the problem they are having.

 Don’t wait for clients to call you.
 Your fingers should be bruised from typing so fast and dialing so hard to get clients on the phone, on Zoom, or in your office.
-That’s a bit dramatic, but I want you to hear the point.
-Instead of clients calling you to question the impact of current rate hikes and market downturns on their finances, you can be the one that gets to them first to reassure or advise them.
+That’s a bit dramatic, but I want you to hear the point: instead of clients calling you to question the impact of current rate hikes and market downturns on their finances, you can be the one who gets to them first to reassure or advise them.
 If you don’t, your competition will.